Seven Basic Resources to Prepare for Your Israel Trip

 The Mind Can Only Digest So Much New Material

-I didn't have a good answer for these questions until a few years ago when I was working on a writing project.
+A few years ago I was working on a writing project.
 The preparation for this writing project included a tour of one of the most geologically unique areas of the world by an expert naturalist.
 As I later reviewed my recording of the interview conducted during this tour, I was embarrassed to hear myself ask a question of my guide about something that he had just explained five minutes earlier.
 I realized I wasn't able to absorb all of the new information he was giving me.
-It was all new and I had very little frame of reference to hang it on.
+It was all new and I had no frame of reference to hang it on.

 So, if you're going to Israel, give yourself a basic understanding to prepare yourself and get the maximum return on your investment in this experience.
 My friend Andrew Larson has written an article that expands on this idea of preparedness (or avoiding the embarrassment of unpreparedness).